-Two Englishmen, James English and his nephew Lawrence Williams, found Makasutu on Christmas Eve 1992.
+Two Englishmen, James English and Lawrence Williams, found Makasutu on Christmas Eve 1992.
 This was the culmination of 3 years of searching The Gambia (and many more searching the world) by James for a piece of land suitable to create a tourism project.
 Four acres were originally purchased from the local owners of the land, the Sanneh Kunda family.

 The initial idea was to build a small back packers lodge, but upon returning to Makasutu after a three-month journey driving from England to The Gambia, two hundred palm trees had been cut down from the surrounding area.
 The Sanneh family were contacted, as were the forestry department, and it was decided that the way to protect the area was to buy the land and fence it.